vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 #### Checkout

+- `useShipping` for saving the shipping address for a current order
+- `useShippingProvider` for choosing a shipping method for a current order
-- `useCheckout` for saving the shipping and billing address for a current order, choosing a shipping method, making payments, and placing the order
+- `useBilling` for saving the billing address for a current order
+- `usePaymentProvider` for choosing a payment method for a current order
+- `useMakeOrder` for placing the order

 #### Other